resurfaceio/test-aiohttp-heroku/API.md

 ```
 mutation{
-  createNews(title: "AI in healthcare", body: "AI in healthcare is the most challlenging ..."){
+  addNews(title: "AI in healthcare", body: "AI in healthcare is the most challlenging ..."){
     news{
       id
       title